knpuniversity/rest/knpu/episode2/hateoas-installation.md

 ## Adding your First Link

-Go back to the HATOEAS docs and scroll back up.
+Go back to the HATEOAS docs and scroll back up.
 Grab the `use` statement and put it inside of the `Programmer` class.
 I'll go back and copy the `HATEOAS\Relation` annotation - beautiful.
 This says `self`, because we want this to be the `self` link and we'll change the href to be `/api/programmers/` and then `object.nickname`: